|

 13. For easy slicing, leave the Sourdough Brownies in the baking pan to cool until room temperature.
 Slice into 9 or 16 brownies and enjoy!

-Keep cooled brownies in an airtight container or wrapped tightly for up to 4 days.
-Use parchment paper between layers to prevent sticking, ensuring they stay fudgy without drying out.
+• At room temperature: Store in an airtight container for up to 3–4 days.
+Place parchment paper between layers to prevent sticking.

-Wrap individual brownies in plastic wrap, then place in a freezer bag for up to 3 months.
-Thaw at room temperature or microwave briefly to restore moisture and chewiness.
+• Freezing: Wrap individual brownies tightly in plastic wrap and place in a freezer-safe container or bag.
+Freeze for up to 3 months.

 For More Guidance: